ScepterSW/ScepterAlgorithmLib/Software/VolumeMeasure/Readme.md

 ## Volume Measurement Algorithm

-Supports the volume measurement of a single cube object placed on a test plane.
+The algorithm supports measuring the length, width, and height of cartons on a test plane.

 ### Supported Devices